cratuki/interface_script_py/README.md

 python3 -B test_is
 ```

+# How to use

+Producer: Write strings.
+The format is simple enough that it does not need a
+library.

-Look in the test module for an example of usage.
+Receiver: look in the test module for a parsing use-case and example code.

-# Errata
+# Details

 ## Original Inspiration